sunnypatell/sunnypatell/README.md

 ## Goals for 2024

-- 🌟 Expand my knowledge in cybersecurity/DevOps.
+- 🌟 Expand my knowledge in DevOps/CI CD
 - 💻 Dive deeper into machine learning algorithms and data science.
-- 🚀 Obtain AWS Cloud Practitioner and CCNA certifications.
+- 🚀 Obtain AWS Machine Learning & Databases (Specialty) and CCNA certifications.

 ## Get in Touch